zaidku/LHCMS/README.md

 ## Contributing

-### Development Workflow
+### Development Process
 1. Fork the repository
-2. Create a feature branch
+2. Create feature branch from master
-3. Make changes with tests
+3. Implement changes with appropriate tests
-4. Submit a pull request
+4. Submit pull request with detailed description

 ### Code Standards
-- Follow PEP 8 style guidelines
+- PEP 8 compliance for Python code
-- Add type hints where applicable
+- Type annotations where applicable
-- Write comprehensive tests
+- Comprehensive unit and integration tests
-- Update documentation
+- Documentation updates for new features

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Support

-For support and questions:
+Technical support and documentation:
-- Create an issue in the repository
+- GitHub Issues for bug reports and feature requests
-- Check the integration documentation in `UMS_INTEGRATION_GUIDE.md`
+- Integration documentation: `UMS_INTEGRATION_GUIDE.md`
-- Review API examples in `api_examples.py`
+- API usage examples: `api_examples.py`

 ---

-**Note**: This service is designed to work in conjunction with the User Management Service (UMS).
-Ensure UMS is properly configured and running before starting the Case Management Service.
+**System Requirements**: This service requires the User Management Service (UMS) to be operational for authentication and authorization functionality.